 Remote work can leave you feeling lonely, and the quiet time can get to be too much.
 It’s important to remember that we are empathetic creatures that truly need human socialization!

 Don’t forget to check in with your friends and loved ones.
-Utilize FaceTime and your free time to share what has been happening and reconnect.
+Utilize FaceTime and your free time to catch up and reconnect.

 If you’re in close proximity to a coffee shop, try spicing things up and working there.
 You’ll feel less isolated and may even leave having made a friend.